Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Further Discussion on Related Work

-Best-arm identification in contextual bandits has also received considerable attention, with optimal algorithms proposed in \cite{context1-li2022instance, context2-kato2021role}.
-In these works, however, the context is assumed to be observed before taking an action, which differs from our setting.
-A more closely related line of research, recently explored, involves the bandit problem with mediator feedback.
-This setting is similar to our separator context setting but investigates different objectives \cite{mediator-poiani2023pure, mediator2-reddy2023best, mediator-cum-eldowa2024information}.
+Best-arm identification in contextual bandits has also received considerable attention, with optimal algorithms and different constraints \citep{context1-li2022instance, context2-kato2021role}.
+In these works, however, the context is assumed to be generated (independently) before taking an action, which differs from our setting.